History of the Mass Rapid Transit (Singapore): Thomson–East Coast Line

 Platforms of Stevens station on the Thomson–East Coast Line.

 On 31 January 2020, Stage 1 of the Thomson–East Coast Line between Woodlands North and Woodlands South stations commenced operations.
 On 28 August 2021, Stage 2 of the line between Woodlands South and Caldecott stations commenced operations.
 On 13 November 2022, Stage 3 of the line between Caldecott and Gardens by the Bay commenced operations.
 By June 2024, train services extended to Bayshore.
 On 23 June 2024, Stage 4 of the line between Tanjong Rhu and Bayshore commenced operations.

-Existing line extensions
+Other extensions

 On 28 February 2009, the 3.8 kilometre Boon Lay Extension to the East–West Line comprising 2 stations Pioneer and Joo Koon commenced passenger service.
 Construction had begun in December 2004 after the development of Pioneer New Town had been completed.
 Similarly, construction began for the Marina South Pier in December 2009 and completed in September 2014, it began operations on 23 November 2014.

 The 7.5 kilometre Tuas West Extension (TWE) – Gul Circle, Tuas Crescent, Tuas West Road and Tuas Link – opened for passenger service on 18 June 2017.

-A 1.6 km extension to Punggol Coast on the North East Line opened by 10 December 2024.
+A 1.6 km extension to Punggol Coast on the North East Line opened on 10 December 2024.